Cross project revision associations

 What does anyone else think?
 Should I submit a ticket for this?

 From my point of view, it's a very advanced usage, but it make sense.
 Maybe could you find more supporter for such a feature, which would require a big amount of work (design, security and formal testing)?

-RE: Cross project revision associations - Added by Carl Nygard about 10 years ago
+RE: Cross project revision associations - Added by Carl Nygard over 10 years ago

 I think anyone with multiple projects sharing common sources would benefit from this feature.
 I've already wondered why it didn't work for me...